 - A degree-applicable program that provides coursework for students pursuing a variety of educational pathways, including certificates, AA, AS, and BA degrees, and career advancement.

-- A child development program for SRJC student families that also provides a model demonstration site for students studying Child Development and those involved in a guided practicum experience.
+- A child development program for SRJC student families that also provides a model demonstration site for students studying Child Development and Teacher Education, and those involved in a guided practicum experience.

 - A Foster and Kinship Care Program that offers classes for those interested in becoming licensed foster or adoptive parents, alongside ongoing education trainings to assist those families that are caring for foster youth.
 The Foster Youth Success Program helps to support all former and current foster youth on campus.